huridocs/uwazi-documentation/sysadmin-docs/multi-tenant.md

 # Multi-tenancy

-Multi-tenancy is built-in Uwazi and allows for multiple databases/tenants to be served with a single node process.
+Multi-tenancy is built-into Uwazi and allows for multiple databases/tenants to be served with a single node process.

-The tenant object defines all specific configurations, tenants should be created on a separated db 'uwazi_shared_db' in a 'tenants' collections with the following structure:
+The tenant object defines all specific configurations.
+Tenants should be created on a separated db 'uwazi_shared_db' in a 'tenants' collections with the following structure:

 This is from app/api/tenants/tenantContext.ts
 ```